 If a person with dementia and Alzheimer's disease that you are caring for asks "Where's Henry?", referring to their spouse who passed away several years ago, how do you respond?
 Do you tell them that Henry passed away three years ago?
 Do you ignore the question and start talking about something else?
 Or do you lie and say that Henry is away for a while?

 Telling them the simple truth is quick and easy (at least in the short term), but may not be the best approach.
 It may result in the person having bad feelings, perhaps even becoming distraught, and it could happen over and over again.

 So how do we know?

-There are no official guidelines from governing organizations about the use of therapeutic lying, nor has much research been done on the practice.
-One study in the UK found that 98% of nurses admitted telling therapeutic lies to patients, as did two-thirds of psychiatrists.
+There are no official guidelines from governing dementia care organizations about the use of therapeutic lying, nor has much research been done on the practice.
+One study in the UK found that 98% of nurses admitted telling therapeutic lies to dementia patients, as did two-thirds of psychiatrists.
 Ian James, a consultant clinical psychologist in the UK says "The skill of the nurse is to know when to use a therapeutic lie and to know why it is needed, but the best thing to do is to distract the patient so the nurse does not get drawn into the ethical issue of telling a lie."